Copyrighting Your Work. Understanding The Rights To Your Copy.

 c.
 How much of your copyrighted work was misused or “fairly used” in proportion to the entire work?
 Some federal courts have allowed minor transgressions, depending on the size and scope of the material.

 d.
-Does the unlicensed misuse present a conceivable financial harm to you, the copyright holder, or was the misuse presented in an alternative market or in a way not in your direct line of pursuits?
+Does the unlicensed misuse present conceivable financial harm to you, the copyright holder, or was the misuse presented in an alternative market or in a way not in your direct line of pursuits?

 Good Luck!